 Trailing plants.

-Go to the tall terracotta pots page, oil jars, urns and vaseswhich look stunning, topped with a hanging basket display.
+Go to the tall terracotta pots page, oil jars, urns and vases, which look stunning, topped with a hanging basket display.

 Flowering shrubs.